sunilvb/spring-kafka-registry/README.md

 Following are the two types of data types supported in Avro:

 Primitive type: Primitive type are used to define the data types of fields in our message schema.
 All premetive types are supported in Avro.
-In our Order example, we are using string, int, float in the Order message schema.
+In our Order example, we are using string, int, float in the Avro message schema.

 Complex type: We could also use these six complex data types supported in Avro to define our schema: records, enums, arrays, maps, unions and fixed.
 In our Order example, we are using the 'record' complex type to define order message.

-Once we define the schema, we then generate the Java source code from the schema using the maven plugin:
+Once we define the schema, we then generate the Java source code using the maven plugin:
 ```
 <plugin>
 	<groupId>org.apache.avro</groupId>